laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

 ---
 title: "How Flux broke the CI/CD feedback loop, and how we pieced it back together"
 date: "2022-10-20"
-description: A green build used to mean a successful deploy.
+description: A green build used to mean a successful deployment.
 But then gitops came and broke this heuristic.
 image: gitops-broke-cicd.jpg
 ---

 For a decade, a green CI/CD build meant that everything is fine, code is tested, deployed, and you can move on with your day.

 This is what we gave up when we adopted Flux.
-It wasn't for nothing, but with giving up the *green build means a sucessful deploy* heuristic, it became harder to figure out whether our code is deployed yet.
+It wasn't for nothing, but with giving up the *green build means a successful deploy* heuristic, it became harder to figure out whether our code is deployed yet.

 Flux runs in our Kubernetes clusters in a distributed fashion: one Flux in each cluster.
-This architecture has benefits, but the drawback is, we cannot ask a a central Flux instance to see if our code is deployed.
+This architecture has benefits, but the drawback is, we cannot ask a central Flux instance to see if our code is deployed.

 When using Flux, how do you know if your code is deployed?